-The aging of a loved one, particularly a parent or spouse, can be described as an emotional roller coaster and there are serious.
-The changes that a loved one is experiencing, as well as the financial and other emotional pressures, make this a very frightening time.
-Medicaid planning emotional challenges to make matters more challenging.
+The aging of a loved one, particularly a parent or spouse, can be described as an emotional roller coaster.
+The changes that a loved one is experiencing, as well as the financial and other emotional pressures, make this a very frightening time for many people and yet there are serious issues to navigate at the same time.
 On the other hand, this is a time where families can come together and cherish what matters most.

 Often, because of this emotional roller coaster affect, families can become paralyzed or confused over the basic financial decisions that must be made in order to properly care for a loved one AND to save in the needless expenditure of family resources.
 Key strategies to get proactive and stay effective through this process is the focus of this week’s article.

 Florida Medicaid Planning Requires Careful Decision Making

 When a loved one comes to need full skilled nursing assistance, it is all too common for families to either make rash decisions or avoid making the necessary decisions needed to protect finances and arrange for proper care.